onepf/AppDF/specification/appds_spec_1_0.md

 Localization Support
 -------------
 AppDF supports localization to all the languages.
 Nevertheless not all languages supported by all the stores.

+Reference language list in [JSON](data/languages.json) and [XML](data/languages.xml) formats.

 The following tables contain information about current language support status (updated January 14, 2013).

 <table>
   <tr>